opticdev/optic/docs/generate-openapi.md

 Optic will keep generating and patching your OpenAPI specification in the correct places.

 ### Bring your existing OpenAPI specification
-Optic should work with a valid OpenAPI 3.0 and 3.1 specifications you already have.
-Teams that write their OpenAPI specifications by hand and work "design-first", use Optic to verify that new API endpoints are build to spec and existing ones don't change.
+Optic works the valid OpenAPI specification 3.0 and 3.1 files you already have.
+Teams that write their OpenAPI specifications by hand and work "design-first" use Optic to verify that new API endpoints are built to spec and existing ones aren't changed.

 ---